It just happened. Not in the way good things happen when you aren’t expecting it, more in the way of how you might describe a horrible accident

 I never wanted to be a landlord.
 It just happened

-But I’m more than happy to be the bank
+But I’m more than happy to be a bank

 Do you have any landlord or property investment horror stories?
 Please share